xrdocs/cnbng/_tutorials/cnbng-cp-multiserver-baremetal-deployment-guide.md

 </table>

-- Let us now look at the IP addressing we will be using for this deployment.
-In this tutorial we will use a subnet for CIMC (10.81.103.0/24) and an Internal subnet(208.208.208.0/24) for k8s operations.
+- In this tutorial we will use a subnet for CIMC (10.81.103.0/24) and an Internal subnet(208.208.208.0/24) for k8s operations.
 We will then attach two service networks- svc-net1 and svc-net2 (213.213.213.0/24 and 214.214.214.0/24 respectively). svc-net1 will be used for cnBNG CP-UP communication whereas svc-net2 will be used for cnBNG CP-Radius communication.
 We will also create a management network for Host OS management in same network as CIMC (10.81.103.0/24).

 <table style="width:100%" border = "2">
   <tr bgcolor="lightblue">